 FAQs Read All

-Most students start the process in one of two ways: talking with a college advisor about academic requirements and planning, or browsing program options.
-You can also attend events, like the International Fair, information sessions, and student panels, hosted by Global Learning and your college.
+Most students start the process in one of two ways: 1) Talking with a college advisor about academic requirements and academic planning; or 2) Browsing program options.
+You can also attend events such as the International Fair, information sessions, and student panels, hosted by Global Learning and your college.
 If you’d like to connect with an Education Abroad advisor in the Office of Global Learning, please visit our Get Advice page.
 If you are serious about studying abroad, pay close attention to program eligibility requirements, when applications open, and when program deadlines are for the semester you want to go abroad.

 Yes, it will.
 While Global Learning cannot confirm exactly how your credits earned abroad will be applied to specific graduate requirements for your major, we do know that, at the very least, credits earned abroad can return back to Cornell as elective credit that you can use toward general graduation requirements.